Icefyre7/tanis-bot/README.md

 ## Setup

 - Clone the repo and run the bot.
+Token in a .env file is required.